Nginx as a Reverse Proxy: Configuration and Best Practices

 A reverse proxy sits between clients (browsers, API consumers) and one or more backend servers.
 To clients, it appears as if they are connecting directly to the application server, but in reality the proxy transparently relays requests and responses.

 Reverse proxies provide benefits such as centralized TLS termination, load distribution, URL rewriting, request inspection, caching, and access control.
+These mechanisms are fundamental in building secure REST APIs and modern distributed systems.

 Nginx as a Reverse Proxy — Architecture